 1981 NCAA Div.
 III champions

-Joe Dunham is entering his fifth year as Central's head men's and women's cross country coach and is in his fifth season as head men's and women's track and field coach at Central.
+Joe Dunham was named the Central head men's and women's cross country coach and head men's and women's track and field coach in 2009.

 In 2009, his first year as cross country coach, Dunham piloted the Dutch women to their first NCAA Division III national team berth since 1981, guiding an unheralded squad to a 19th-place national finish.

 On the men's side, Central has qualified for the NCAA Division III Cross Country Championships for four consecutive years, finishing in sixth place in 2013 while two athletes received All-American honors.

 Dunham led the Dutch men's outdoor track and field squad to four straight Iowa Conference crowns from 2009-12, while also guiding them to league indoor titles in 2010 and 2011.
 Central has recorded three national top-10 team finishes under Dunham, including a runner-up finish at the 2011 indoor championships.

 Dunham has received 10 conference coach of the year awards since taking over in 2009, including two in men's cross country (2012, 2013), three in men's indoor track and field (2010, 2011, 2013) and five in men's outdoor (2009, 2010, 2011, 2012, 2015).
 He was also tabbed as the USTFCCCA Central Region men's indoor track and field coach of the year in 2013, 2014 and 2015 and the outdoor track and field coach of the year in 2011, 2012 and 2015.